Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 The backpres_nobackoff parameter specifies whether to enable or disable back-off in back pressure mode.
-When enabled, the transmitter immediately re-transmits following a collision during an Ethernet back pressure operation.
+When enabled, the transmitter immediately re-transmits following a collision during back a pressure operation.
 When disabled, the transmitter follows the binary exponential backoff rule.
 The allowed values for the backpres_nobackoff configuration parameter are:

   - TSE_BACKPRESS_NO_BACKOFF_ENABLE
   - TSE_BACKPRESS_NO_BACKOFF_DISABLE